Image

 The River Festival began in the early 1970s as a way to encourage environmental initiatives and celebrate the city of Cambridge.
 Over the past fifty years, the festival has grown into a major cultural event, showcasing a wide range of artistic talent , from poets to jazz bands, acrobats and a world music ensemble.

-Partly Cloudy , with a high of 35 and low of 20 degrees.
-Partly Cloudy for the morning, overcast during the afternoon, partly cloudy in the evening, clear overnight.
+Sunny, with a high of 92 and low of 65 degrees.
+Sunny in the morning, patchy rain nearby in the afternoon and evening, clear overnight.